 Mr Sabbagh uses the stitch technique, also known as ear stitch, to correct prominent ears.
 The stitches enable accurate movement of different parts of the ear and thus the upper, middle and lower third can be pinned back to the degree the patient desires.
 By inserting multiple stitches pinning is completely controlled to give a natural look with a naturally curved antihelix and a visible helical rim on frontal profile.
 This technique is very effective and predictable.
-The surgery is performed from behind the ear and the resulting scar is almost invisible.
+The surgery is performed under local anaesthetic from behind the ear and the resulting scar is almost invisible.

 How is the operation performed?

 Surgery is performed from behind the ear.
 A small ellipse of skin is removed to gain access to the ear cartilage.
 The fold of the cartilage visible on the front of the ear (antihelix) is recreated by inserting non-dissolving stitches in the cartilage.
 As the stitches are tied very accurate manipulation of ear position is possible.
 This allows a very natural result to be achieved.
 In some ears the conchal bowl (the deep concavity of the ear) is excessively prominent.
 This is repositioned with sutures or, if very stiff, some of the conchal cartilage is removed.
 The skin is then closed behind the ear with dissolvable sutures.

 From what age can the surgery be performed?

 Correction of prominent ears can be performed at any age after 5 years.
 Although it is possible to perform the surgery before the age of 5 it is not advisable as the operation requires understanding and co-operation from the patient during and after the surgery.
 It can be performed under local anaesthetic at any age, however, for children under the age of 10 general anaesthesia is usually preferred.